cseferlis/OMDSMod4/Homework 1b/Extract And Load/README.md

 ---

-## Verification of Correctness and Completion
+## Submission

-Upon completion, submit the following as proof of your work:
+> Submit the following as proof of your work:

+**IMPORTANT:** Ensure your BU account information is visible in the top right corner of your screenshots for verification.

 1. **Screenshot of the data file extracted in the storage account**
    - <img src="../../images/hw1b/container.png" alt="Screenshot" width="400">